Migrants quickly expelled by Trump try repeatedly to cross

 Asylum is for people fleeing persecution for their race, religion, nationality, political beliefs or membership in a social group.
 It isn’t intended for people who migrate for economic reasons.

 Trump has repeatedly called asylum “a scam,” largely undoing it before the pandemic.
+He virtually ended the practice of releasing asylum-seekers in the U.S. with notices to appear in court.

 “The single greatest threat to the integrity of U.S. borders is the tactic of lodging frivolous asylum claims for the sole purpose of gaining admission to the country,” Stephen Miller, a Trump senior adviser, told the AP.
+“A general policy of granting any person who shows up unlawfully at the border admission into the country and a work permit pending a future asylum hearing is not tantamount to open borders.
+It is open borders.”

 There were nearly 200,000 pandemic-related expulsions from March through September, but the administration’s attack on asylum goes back to its early days, when thousands of parents were separated from their children to face criminal charges under a “zero tolerance” policy on illegal crossings.
 Other key orders:

-— The administration struck agreements with Guatemala, El Salvador and Honduras last year for asylum-seekers to be flown to seek asylum there instead of in America.
+— The administration struck agreements with Guatemala, El Salvador and Honduras last year for people to be flown to seek asylum there instead of in America.
 That’s despite the U.S. State Department finding significant human rights abuses in all three countries, including violent targeting of minority groups.

 Miller said Trump would seek similar arrangements with countries worldwide if he’s reelected, creating a global network that would spread asylum cases more widely.